hikeventures/hikeventures.github.io/_posts/events/2017-06-26-Western-Mountaineering-OutDoorShow-2017.markdown

 layout: post
 ---

-Here is our interview with Wooda at the OutDoor Show 2017 in Friedrichshafen about their latest products.
+Here is our interview with Western Mountaineering at the OutDoor Show 2017 in Friedrichshafen.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/fasjt93jXmg"></iframe>